alimon808/Euler/README.md

 ﻿# Project Euler
-Five down and many problems to go.
+Eight down and many problems to go.

 ## Problem 1: Multiples of 3 and 5
 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.